 Finishes for thermosetting resins (Glass Fabrics):

-This finish is particularly suitable for phenolic, epoxy, polyimide and melamine resins.
-The fabric is saturated with “amino-propyl-silane”.
+This finish is particularly suitable for epoxy and phenolic resins.

 This finish is similar to A1100 but with a specific formulation to obatain a softer fabric “hand”.
-It is suitable for phenolic, epoxy, polyimide and melamine resins.
+It is suitable for epoxy and phenolic resins.

-This is a low-chlorine amino-silane finish, particularly fit for epoxy and polyimide resins and works well with Melamine resin systems as well.
+This is an amino-silane finish, which is particularly fit for epoxy resins.
 It is used in electrical insulation, printed circuit boards and general reinforcement applications.
+GI6224/1 can be used as an alternative for chromium containing finishes.

-This is a Chromium-free finish suitable for unsaturated polyester resin systems and based on advanced modified multifunctional silanes; it show exceptional performance also with epoxy and polyimide resin systems.
+This is a chromium-free amino-silane based finish which is suitable for unsaturated polyester resin systems; it show exceptional performance also with epoxy resin systems.
+GI96 can be used as an alternative for chromium containing finishes.

-This is a multifunctional silane based on amino-silane coupling agent, particularly fit for multifunctional epoxy systems, and polyimide resins.
-Developed by ISOLA FABRICS is primarily used in the production of laminates and prepregs for printed circuit boards and electrical insulation applications.
+This is a finish based on a silane blend which fits very well with epoxy resin systems (in particular with amine cured epoxy resin systems).
+Developed by GIVIDI FABRICS, it is used in the production of laminates and prepregs for printed circuit boards and electrical insulation applications, as well as aerospace applications.

 This treatment confers extreme hydrophobicity to the fabrics for applications where the fabric is subject to exposure to moisture; it is also used for some ballistic aramid fabrics, specially in body armour (vests) applications.